politiken-journalism/tuple-encoding/README.md

 `tuple-encoding`
 ================

-> Encode/decode an Object as a tuple to preserves order
+> Encode/decode an Object as a tuple to preserve order

 Usage
 -----